rtdoh55/power-outage-analysis/README.md

 <iframe src="assets/bivariate.html" width=800 height=600 frameBorder=0  style = "position: relative; right: 30%"></iframe>

 # Histogram of Average Outage Duration in each Climate Region
-This was a Histogram plot of the climate region where outages had occurred, we were able to see the climate region where the most outages occurred.
-This allowed us to make assumptions about the areas where a major outage would've been more likely to occur.
+This was a Histogram plot of the average duration of each outage per climate region, during each month.
+This allowed us to see how long outages would last and if the month or the climate region had any affect on the average duration of the outage.
+The trend we noticed stemmed from the other univariate analyses where we saw that Northeast and summer months (June, July, and August) would have higher total outages.
+We thought that because of this, it could potentially affect the average duration of the outage.
+We did notice this trend in our histogram and decided to explore it.
 <iframe src="assets/outage_duration.html" width=800 height=600 frameBorder=0  style = "position: relative; right: 30%"></iframe>

 ## Aggregate data frames
 ## Mean of grouping by Month and Climate Region
+This was a grouped dataframe based off of Month and Climate Region and the aggregate function was mean.
+This helped us to further analyze the average Outage duration for Summer months (June, July, and August) that were in the Northeast.
+(This is only the tail of the dataframe)

 |                            |   OUTAGE.DURATION |   CUSTOMERS.AFFECTED |   TOTAL.CUSTOMERS |   POPULATION |   PCT_WATER_INLAND |   PERCENT.AFFECTED |   MAJOR_OUTAGE |
 |:---------------------------|------------------:|---------------------:|------------------:|-------------:|-------------------:|-------------------:|---------------:|